braineatingmachines/braineatingmachines.github.io/faq.md

 ### How do I register?

 Registration for our 2026 programs will open soon!
-Visit our [Registration page](/register) for the latest information, or [contact us](/contact) to be notified when registration opens.
+Visit our [contact us](/contact) to be notified when registration opens.

 ### Are there sibling discounts?